 A client talking to a career consultant about his consumer relations job in a company selling services and products:

-– I have always thought that the persons refusing such an offer like we have during this time are simply crazy, are just nuts!
-It is such a good offer!
-One cannot simply refuse it!
+– I have always thought that the people refusing such an offer as we have during this time are simply crazy, just nuts!
+It is such a reasonable offer!
+One cannot merely refuse it!
 I do not understand why we are experiencing such a failure…

 – Nevertheless, the boss agrees with me…

 – Your boss is probably in the company’s target audience…?

 – Yes, and he thinks exactly as I do, even though the results are late in arriving…